Ted Lasso “The Diamond Dogs” Spoilers Ahead

 Better Late Than Never

 And that’s also the case with Higgins.
 Rupert might be too far gone, and Rupert might never change his ways, but Higgins is trying.
 While he wasn’t honest to Rebecca in the past about Rupert’s affairs and thus, part of the problem then, today he’s trying.
-Today, Higgins is showing that in the friendships he’s found with this team, he actually understands that his lack of transparency in the past was wrong.
+Today, Higgins shows that in the friendships he’s found with this team, he understands that his lack of transparency in the past was wrong.

 She speaks up.
 She waltzes in and boldly tells her to do the right thing because she cares enough to see Rebecca’s growth, and she cares enough to mend wounds properly.
 This could have very well been part of the past, but sometimes if a scab is left untreated, something else could open the wound even if it appeared to be fine.
 And that’s what mending this issue means.
 If Rebecca doesn’t start owning up to everything she has done, she won’t truly go forwards in her growth.
 The darkness will continue pulling her back.